House Passes Bill to Tackle Opioid EpidemicMay 15, 2019

 According to the Office of Chief Medical Examiner, there were 1,038 overdose deaths in Connecticut in 2017.
 In nearly two-thirds of those deaths, some trace of fentanyl was found in the victim's system.
 Currently, fentanyl is the leading cause of drug-overdose fatalities, making it our priority to take immediate legislative action.

-I am proud that the Legislature is taking action to combat our opiate public health crisis and would like to thank my colleagues for unanimously passing the bill.
+I am proud to have co-sponsored a bill that will protect our communities from opiate use.
+I would like to thank my legislative colleagues for recognizing our state's public health crisis and unanimously passing the bill.

 HB 5524 will now be considered by the Senate.